Haemorrhoidal Banding

 • Avoid aspirin (unless prescribed) and non-steroidal anti inflammatory drugs during the recovery period to reduce the risk of bleeding.

-• Strong laxatives in particular enemas and suppositories should be avoided but it is a good idea to follow a high fibre diet and drink plenty of fluids (and gentle laxatives) to ensure soft stools as straining and constipation after the procedure can cause haemorrhoids to return.
+• Strong laxatives in particular enemas and suppositories should be avoided but it is a good idea to follow a high fiber diet and drink plenty of fluids (and gentle laxatives) to ensure soft stools as straining and constipation after the procedure can cause haemorrhoids to return.

 Although its rare but severe pain, bleeding, local infection and urinary retention may happen.